What Are Money Scripts?

 Money Beliefs in Financial Planning

 Measuring money scripts can offer valuable insight into a client’s financial psychology.
 The Klontz Money Scripts Inventory-Revised (KMSI-R) was developed to help people identify their Money Scripts®.
-The test has been researched extensively and scores from the test are related to financial outcomes such as income, net worth, credit card debt, financial behaviors, and other important aspects of financial wellness.
+The test has been researched extensively, and scores are related to financial outcomes such as income, net worth, credit card debt, financial behaviors, and other important aspects of financial wellness.
 For many people, discovering and exploring their Money Scripts is an important step toward improving their overall financial wellness and health.
-As part of an ongoing client engagement, financial planners can use the KMSI-R help their clients alter scripts in order to achieve goals.
+As part of an ongoing client engagement, financial planners can use the KMSI-R help their clients alter scripts to achieve goals.

 Exploring Your Money Scripts